What is an IT manager?

 What is the average work schedule like for IT managers?

 As an IT manager, you should generally expect a full-time work schedule, typically a 40-hour week.
-However, because problems with the IT infrastructure can occur at any time, these professionals may need to be on-call for emergencies or work overtime to address pressing issues.
+However, because problems with the IT infrastructure can occur at any time, they may need to be on-call for emergencies or work overtime to address pressing issues.

 Are there physical demands for IT managers?

-In general, the role of an IT manager is not physically demanding.
+In general, the role is not physically demanding.
 It’s predominantly office-based and involves sitting for long periods at a computer.
 However, there can be occasions where physical actions like lifting or moving equipment may be necessary.

 What are some challenges that IT managers might face?